Beliavsky/Fortran-Tools/README.md

 [Cython_ISO_Fortran_binding](https://github.com/sakamoti/Cython_ISO_Fortran_binding): code for using ISO_Fortran_binding.h from Cython, by Yuichiro Sakamoto.
 By using ISO_Fortran_binding.pxd, it is possible to call Fortran from Cython in the same way as one calls Fortran from C.

+[dl_py2f](https://github.com/stfc/dl_py2f): library for the creation of modern interfaces and data structures in Python that can interoperate with existing scientific software written in Fortran and manipulate their data, by You Lu.
+It is intended for use with Python-based software packages where data are managed using Python/NumPy and need to be accessed for computations performed by Fortran code.

 [extutils-f77](https://github.com/PDLPorters/extutils-f77): Perl module that tries to figure out how to link C programs with Fortran subroutines on a system, adding a list of Fortran runtime libraries, by mohawk2 et al.

 [fancy-ctypes](https://github.com/hlatorrec/fancy-ctypes): ctypes wrapper for easier Python interoperability with Fortran and C, by Hugo Latorre.
 The goal of this simple package is to reduce boilerplate and replace tedious syntax with something more intuitive and fancier.